Aqudei/miditool/README.md

 ## Example how to run the Script

-python3 manipulatemidi.py --directory animals-house_of_the_rising_sun --regex b..s --shift-semis -12
+python3 manipulatemidi.py --directory folder_where_xml_file_is_located --regex b..s --shift-semis -12